sedthh/pyxelate/README.md

 If no **--output** was defined, a **pyxelated/** folder will be created for output images.

 There is also a [basic GUI](https://github.com/jarreed0/pyxelated-gui) that runs the CLI from a Tkinter window.

+The CLI does not support sequences at the moment..

 ![Synthwave vibes](examples/outrun.png)